arthurmco/familyline-testbed/README.md

  - *devIL:* for loading our textures.
  - *cairo:* for drawing the interfaces
  - *libyaml:* For parsing the `assets.yaml` file, aka the asset list.
+ - *nlohmann-json*: For parsing and creating JSON from some network messages.
  - *libflatbuffers:* For serializing the input to a file, and reading from it